Palliative Care Education

 Educational Programs for Village Health Workers

 Statistics show that close to 90% of palliative care needs are not met in many lower- and middle-income countries (LMICs) in Africa.
-PECRA conducts in-person educational programs at rural hospitals and with village health workers to raise awareness of what palliative care is, what it can do for their communities, and how it can be accessed.
+PCERA conducts in-person educational programs at rural hospitals and with village health workers to raise awareness of what palliative care is, what it can do for their communities, and how it can be accessed.
 Presenting to over 200 people this past year, the Palliative Care Outreach Team has seen a 300% increase in referrals.
-Consequently, PECRA is now paying to educate and support additional nurses in specialty palliative care training to cover the increased needs in the villages.
+Consequently, PCERA is now paying to educate and support additional nurses in specialty palliative care training to cover the increased needs in the villages.